-The best way to do this is by use of a muslin sheet it straining bag, properly stretched across either a sieve or colander that is placed on top of a sterilized bowl or pot.
+The best way to do this is by use of a muslin sheet it straining bag, properly stretched across either a sieve or colander that is placed on top of a sterilised bowl or pot.

 Carefully pour down your liquid into your muslin sheet or straining bag and subsequently squeeze it (straining bag/muslin sheet) to release the most of your wine as you can.

 Your wine may still be very cloudy depending on your choice of apple variety.
 If this remains the case, you can repeat the process by using a fresh muslin sheet or straining bag.

 Step 6: Second Clearing – Using a Demijohn

 Place a funnel on the brim of your demijohn and carefully and slowly, pour your liquid through.